ruben2020/codequery/README.md

 So both these tools have their pros and cons, but complement each other.

 CodeQuery is a project that attempts to combine the features available from both cscope and ctags, provide faster database access compared to cscope (because it uses sqlite) and provides a nice GUI tool as well.
+Due to this faster database access, fast auto-completion of search terms and multiple complex queries to perform visualization is possible.

+## What features does CodeQuery have?

 * Combines the best of both cscope and ctags
 * Faster due to the use of sqlite for the CodeQuery database